 FEMA’s Hazard Mitigation Grant Program provides funding to state, local, tribal and territorial governments so they can rebuild in a way that reduces, or mitigates, future disaster losses in their communities.
 This grant funding is available after a presidentially declared disaster.
 Please see below for brief project descriptions.

 Pride-Port Hudson Road serves as an important corridor for the City of Zachary in northern East Baton Rouge Parish.
-This project focuses on an area of stream bank north east of the Port Hudson Pride Road bridge crossing of the Comite River.
+This project focuses on an area of streambank northeast of the Port Hudson Pride Road bridge crossing over the Comite River.
 The current roadway and bridge are at risk of failure from flood related hazards, such as erosion/undercutting and displacement/destruction of the road structure.
 This project’s goal is to stabilize the roadway and bridge to avoid those risks.

-The Plank Road bridge crossing at Hurricane Creek, approximately 2500 feet south of the Airline Highway and Plank Road intersection, is near an area of stream bank experiencing erosion due to flooding high water velocities.
-This project’s goal is to address erosion issues along the Hurricane Creek stream bank to minimize risks to Plank Road.
+The Plank Road bridge crossing at Hurricane Creek, approximately 2500 feet south of the Airline Highway and Plank Road intersection, is near an area of streambank experiencing erosion due to high water velocities.
+This project’s goal is to address erosion issues along the Hurricane Creek streambank to minimize risks to Plank Road and the adjacent cemetery.

-The photo shows the erosion along Hurricane Creek due to damaged and missing concrete slabs along the stream bank.
-If conditions continue, erosion is expected to encroach into the adjacent cemetery, impacting the gravesites and onto a portion of JH Cooney Street, and making road closure a necessary measure.
-Closure of this roadway, which experiences between 11,000 and 18,000 cars per day, would require 20 to 30 days of repair and an at least 5-minute detour.
-To prevent these encroachments and avoid inconvenient road closures, this project will address and repair the erosion along the Hurricane Creek stream bank.
-This will reinforce the stream bank and prevent further erosion and encroachment of damaging flood waters.
+The photo shows the erosion along Hurricane Creek due to damaged and missing concrete slabs along the streambank.
+If conditions continue, erosion is expected to encroach into the adjacent cemetery, impacting the gravesites, JH Cooney Street, and Plank Road, making road closure a necessary measure.
+Closure of Plank Road, which experiences between 11,000 and 18,000 cars per day, would require 20 to 30 days of repair and an at least 5-minute detour.
+To prevent these encroachments and avoid inconvenient road closures, this project will address and repair the erosion along the Hurricane Creek streambank.
+This will reinforce the streambank and prevent further erosion and encroachment of damaging flood waters.

 The total cost of this project is $1.27 million with 75% of this funding from the FEMA Hazard Grant Mitigation Program.
 This funding is supplemented with East Baton Rouge’s local match of 25%, which will be paid for by the Louisiana Watershed Initiative.
-The Hurricane Creek slope paving at Plank Road will protect the Hurricane Creek stream bank from continued erosion.
-Additionally, it will mitigate the current flood risk experienced by the adjacent cemetery and nearby JH Cooney Street.
-The replacement of damaged concrete slabs will ensure this area remains intact.
-Additionally, improvements to the Plank Road culvert will ensure that no displacement occurs.
+This project is currently in the design phase.

 Both Hundred Oaks Avenue and Broussard Street are located in a primarily residential area of Baton Rouge.
-At both locations, the current culvert crossings are experiencing conveyance constrictions resulting in backwater flooding.
-As a result, the stream bank is at risk of over-topping and damaging the surrounding area.
+At these locations, the current culvert crossings over Dawson Creek are experiencing conveyance constrictions resulting in backwater flooding.
+As a result, the streambank is at risk of over-topping and damaging the surrounding area.
 The goal of this project is to reduce those risks.

 The photos show the current conditions of this section of Ward Creek.
 If left in this current condition, Ward Creek is expected to continue to experience reduced channel flow, and to flood areas upstream of this location.
 To avoid these damages, the project will focus on widening Ward Creek, which will increase channel flow and reduce flooding upstream of this location.